How to Make the Most of The British Ritual of Afternoon Tea

 It was around the 19th Century that drinking tea in the afternoon became very fashionable.
 Even today, there are a number of tea shops opening up offering afternoon tea but you don’t have to go out to enjoy the experience.
 Below I have listed some of the essentials…

 To make it traditional I recommend leaf tea, a tea strainer, milk jug and sugar basin, vintage tea cup and saucer, teaspoon, vintage cake stand, sandwiches, cakes and scones and a linen tablecloth.
-For some beautiful cake stands and vintage tea cups visit my Etsy Store.

 How to Serve